 The University of Cape Town’s tradition of research excellence has led to great inventions and discoveries.
 UCT academics and graduates have been innovators in almost every discipline.
+These include:

 - Professor Christiaan Barnard, who pioneered heart transplants